-The Group presents its statement of financial position broadly in order of liquidity.
-An analysis regarding recovery or settlement within one year after the statement of financial position date (current) and more than one year after the statement of financial position date (non-current) is presented in the notes.
+The Group presents its statement of consolidated financial position broadly in order of liquidity.
+An analysis regarding recovery or settlement within one year after the statement of consolidated financial position date (current) and more than one year after the statement of consolidated financial position date (non-current) is presented in these Notes.